ChooseFI Logo

 Marriott

 If you get a sign-up bonus from a Marriott card, you can only use these points at Marriott hotels.
-You can’t transfer the points to another hotel chain and can’t convert them to Ultimate Rewards points.
+You can't transfer the points to another hotel chain.

 Marriott’s reward program is pretty unique.
 It’s the only hotel program where converting hotel points to airline miles makes sense.
-Marriott has great airline transfer partners, so you don’t have to use the points on hotel stays.
-You can transfer your points to one of more than 20 airline partners and Marriott will even give you a 5,000 points bonus for transferring your points to a partner airline.
+Marriott has great airline transfer partners (but be mindful of the value you’re getting!), so you don’t have to use the points just on hotel stays.

 IHG or Hilton